leon-dream1/BookWorm/README.md

 - Sorting functionality based on Pages, rating and publishing year.
 - Bar chart where chart are shown on  book's name against read-listed books totalPages.
+- Add to cart functionality.
+- Blog page for blog.